jezzard123/jag_hello_world/README.md

-This is my first repository.
+This is Jenny's first repository.